 For a moment, let’s imagine there’s a fatal car accident involving a 55 yr. old white suburban woman and a 24 yr. old Latino male.
 The woman was the fatality and the younger male was seriously injured.
 Also imagine this accident happened at an intersection that has a history of bad accidents over a thirty-year span.
 Finally, imagine the tragedy being discussed on social media.
 Half of the comments speak to the sadness and the need to redesign the intersection and display better signage.
 The other half of the comments zero in on whether that Hispanic individual was a legal immigrant or was even driving legally.

 Doesn’t matter that the woman was distracted and on an unusual amount of pain killers, and that that male was a third-generation citizen coming off an overnight shift as a frontline healthcare worker.
 The end result is social media algorithms put you on one side of the fence with folks who align themselves with your interests and values.
-This based with the thread count of all your discussions and every swipe and click on your phone or digital device.
+This is based on the thread count of all your discussions and every swipe and click on your phone or digital device.

 Confrontation at the Bridge, 1975 By Jacob Lawrance

 Social media allows people an open forum to then shit on anyone who disagrees with them.
 Imagine going around 20 or 30 years ago calling half the number of people you encounter “Fuck’n Idiot” to their faces.

 You’d be pretty lonely on your self-made island.
 Now, with social media, you are rewarded with “likes” by a whole club of people who may or may not agree with you.
 A widespread nondescript affirmation and a conversation thread that last 3 days.